 To drive that point home, let’s consider glassware and why it doesn’t affect the standard wine pour.

 What Is a Standard Glass of Wine Size?

 There are many types of glassware used to serve wine.
 The standard white wine glass holds between 8 to 12 ounces.
 The standard red wine glass holds between 8 to 22+ ounces.
+This will be even more useful information if you know how many ounces in a wine bottle.
 The extra space in red wine glasses allows for two things:

-- Wider, bulbous glassware shapes can help trap and funnel complex aromas morpe effectively
+- Wider, bulbous glassware shapes can help trap and funnel complex aromas more effectively

 To get the perfect wine glass pour, regardless of the size of your glassware, a standard wine pour is 5 ounces.
 If you’re enjoying the standard serving size of 5 ounces of Pinot Noir in a 20-ounce Burgundy glass with a very … generous shape, it can look a bit off.
-But fret not, any wine professional of any of the sommelier levels will tell you that extra 15 ounces is designed to help you explore the wine with your senses as thoroughly as possible.
+But fret not, any wine professional will tell you that extra 15 ounces is designed to help you explore the wine with your senses as thoroughly as possible.